-Any magazine-fed semi-automatic rifle (or modern sporting rifle, if you prefer the latest jargon) can be used to great effect, but .223 AR-15 platform rifles have elevated it to a fine art and are ubiquitous at 3-Gun matches.
+Any mag-fed semi-auto rifle (or modern sporting rifle, if you prefer the latest jargon) can be used to great effect.
+However, .223 AR-15 platform rifles have elevated it to a fine art and are ubiquitous at 3-Gun matches.
 There are numerous companies refining almost every component in an AR-15 to customize your rifle for optimal 3-Gun use.
 The only limitation is your pocketbook.
 Key 3-Gun rifle considerations include:

-Trigger: A good trigger enables noticeably easier precise shots without disturbing your aim, and many also make it a cinch to rip off lightning-fast double-taps.
+A good trigger enables noticeably easier precise shots without disturbing your aim.
+Many also make it a cinch to rip off lightning-fast double-taps.

-Muzzle Device/Operating System: Given their obnoxious muzzle blast, compensators won’t win you any friends with neighbors on the firing line, but they are very effective at reducing recoil and minimizing muzzle movement between shots.
+Given their obnoxious muzzle blast, compensators won’t win you any friends with neighbors on the firing line.
+However, they are very effective at reducing recoil and minimizing muzzle movement between shots.
 In addition, the particulars of your operating system also affect the recoil impulse.
 For example, direct impingement AR-15s tend to be smoother than piston guns.
 Moreover, for direct-impingement ARs, 18-inch barrels with rifle-length gas systems, 16-inch barrels with intermediate gas systems and 14.5-inch barrels with mid-length gas systems generally provide the nicest recoil.

-Magazines: It’s very helpful to have a selection of different types of magazines, from smaller 20-round options to extended ones with capacities well in excess of 30 rounds.
+It’s very helpful to have a selection of different types of magazines; that includes smaller 20-round options to extended ones with capacities well in excess of 30 rounds.
 For example, depending on the particular stage design, an extended magazine could allow you to avoid needing to reload on the clock, while a shorter 20-rounder might allow you to lock in a good supported shooting position on a slanted surface like a rooftop.
 Two magazines cinched together can also act as a very stable monopod while shooting from prone.

 The most common shotguns used in 3-Gun matches are traditional semi-automatic, tube-fed shotguns that have been modified for the sport.
 Pump-action shotguns are also used in Heavy Metal as well as magazine-fed shotguns in Open.
 Almost all are 12 gauge, though you might run across a 20 gauge from time to time.
 The Benelli M2, the FN SLP, the Remington Versa Max and the Mossberg 930 are popular, as well as new offerings from Beretta and Stoeger (1301 and M3K, respectively).

-Delving into the intricacies of Open division shotguns is a complicated topic, but some of the main characteristics of tube-fed 3-Gun shotguns include:
+Delving into the intricacies of Open division shotguns is a complicated topic.
+However, some of the main characteristics of tube-fed 3-Gun shotguns include:

-Vent Rib Barrel: Traditional shotgun targets, such as flying clays, play a big part in the game, so shotguns are configured appropriately—you’ll most often find longer vent rib barrels at the matches (usually 21 to 24 inches).
+Traditional shotgun targets, such as flying clays, play a big part in the game, so shooters confiture their shotguns appropriately.
+You’ll most often find longer vent rib barrels at the matches (usually 21 to 24 inches).
 Additionally, many shooters add a rear sight to their vent rib to dial in a zero for their slugs; having a good slug zero is also important in most of the 3-Gun matches.

-Interchangeable Chokes: As you get more serious about 3-Gun matches, you’ll likely appreciate the ability to select specific types of chokes for different stages—tighter chokes for tougher targets farther away, wider chokes for flying clays and close targets.
+As you get more serious about 3-Gun competition, you’ll likely appreciate the ability to select specific types of chokes for different stages—tighter chokes for tougher targets farther away, wider chokes for flying clays and close targets.

 At many 3-Gun matches, handguns play a bit of second fiddle.
 So many more action pistol matches are available to shoot that many folks prefer to emphasize the other weapons at a 3-Gun match.
-Still, you can’t neglect your pistol work, and any handgun that serves you well at a USPSA or IDPA match will do just fine for 3-Gun.
-The 9mm is usually the caliber of choice because there aren’t any power-factor rules to worry about and you can fit more of them in a magazine.
+Still, you can’t neglect your pistol work.
+Any handgun that serves you well at a USPSA or IDPA match will do just fine for 3-Gun.
+The 9mm is usually the caliber of choice.
+Why?
+Because there aren’t any power-factor rules to worry about and you can fit more of them in a magazine.
 Striker-fired guns like Glocks and Smith & Wesson M&Ps are very common and easy to abandon safely, while the big boys tend to run custom double-stack 2011 beauties.
 Key handgun considerations include:

-Good Sights & Trigger: Quality sights help with precise shots—the more demanding of accuracy your particular match, the more you should consider sights conducive to that (such as thinner front sight posts).
+Quality sights help with precise shots.
+The more demanding of accuracy your particular match, the more you should consider sights conducive to that (such as thinner front sight posts).
 Similarly, a good, crisp trigger is valuable, too.

-Secure Holster: There can be a lot of running about, so you want to secure that blaster, lest it fall out and you get sent home for a safety violation.
+There can be a lot of running about in 3-gun competition.
+So you want to secure that blaster, lest it fall out and you get sent home for a safety violation.

-The bottom line is that many folks say 3-Gun matches are the most fun you can have with your clothes on.
+The bottom line is that many folks say 3-Gun competition is the most fun you can have with your clothes on.
 We heartily agree.
-Give it try—even if you don’t have all the right equipment, just grab what you’ve got and head out to the range.
-Three-gunners are a friendly bunch, and you’ll find squad mates gladly lending you gear to get you started.
+Give it try.
+Even if you don’t have all the right equipment, just grab what you’ve got and head out to the range.
+Three-gunners are a friendly bunch.
+You’ll find squad mates gladly lending you gear to get you started.
 Once you get hooked (and we suspect you will), you’ll have plenty of time to buy your own.

 by Tactical-Life / Jul 27, 2016